---

 | Platform | What gets captured | Requirements |

-\* See the [Desktop platform notes](https://docs.sentry.io/platforms/unreal/session-replay.md#desktop-windows-macos-and-linux) below for the exact plugin, GPU, and driver requirements.
+\* See the [Platform Notes](https://docs.sentry.io/platforms/unreal/session-replay.md#platform-notes) below for the exact engine version, plugin, GPU, and driver requirements.

-All other platforms (iOS, PlayStation, and Nintendo Switch) are not currently supported.
+PlayStation and Nintendo Switch are not currently supported.
 On those platforms the setting is a no-op.

 ## [Enabling Session Replay](https://docs.sentry.io/platforms/unreal/session-replay.md#enabling-session-replay)